Skip to the main content

 • Minimum Education Varies

-An understanding of music theory and harmony is an asset for those who work on music projects.
+Knowledge of different types of music, music theory, and harmony is an asset for those who work on music projects.
+For information about post-secondary music programs in Alberta, see the Instrumental Musician occupational profile.

 Related Education